 For instance, the pain of a broken bone.
 Paying that doctor’s bill makes the bill go away, but the pain associated with that broken bone is something the injured person experiences on a daily basis over some period of time, possibly in perpetuity.
 The non-economic damages are intended to compensate the injured person for that harm.

-Caps on non-economic damages are efforts that various state legislatures, including North Carolina’s, have put in place as part of the total reform effort.
+Caps on non-economic personal injury damages are efforts that various state legislatures, including North Carolina’s, have put in place as part of the total reform effort.
 They are trying to reduce jury awards.
 In theory they limit awards by setting caps on non-economic damages and this keeps insurance premiums lower.

 The same statute that sets the cap also sets some exceptions to the rule.
 It is possible to get around the cap on the non-economic damages by demonstrating that the injured person suffered disfigurement, loss of use of part of the body, death, or that the medical provider engaged in gross negligence.
 It would be worthwhile and possible in those situations to attempt to get around the caps.